UoM-Data-Science-Platforms/gm-sde/docs/Data Limitations (Public view).markdown

 3. Prescribing data is only available for primary care, not secondary care.

 4. Covid-19 testing data currently only comes from the GP record, and is not fully representative.
+ This will have a greater impact on studies where the covid diagnosis date is needed, for example if covid admissions need to be identified.
+We are hoping to get full track and trace data soon, which would improve accuracy of the dates and volumes.